Brandonsiko/my-movie-app/README.md

 Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+TODO

+Finish the details page for the movie to ensure that the code runs and is very efficiant.